We Don’t Back Down

 If the police want to question you, politely decline and state that you will not speak without a lawyer.
 This is your constitutional right.

-What Should You Look For When Hiring A San Antonio Criminal Defense Lawyer?
+What Are The Best Qualities To Look For When Hiring A San Antonio Criminal Defense Lawyer?

 • Experience in Texas criminal law: A strong background in handling similar cases can make a difference in your defense.